Ben-Ganon/Obsidian_Olympus_DnD/DM Stuff/Campaign 2/Session 6 - Odyssey Begins.md

 - Our Heroes have vanquished Selene
 - They can receive [[The Prophecy from the Oracle]]
+- In the room where the priests were being held, is a small obsidian box containing [[Black Key Blade]]
 - The Heroes can then travel anywhere in Greece, specifically to:
 	- Thera - Persephone is being held in the green inferno
 	- Gates of hades - where are they?